Learn to fuel the gymnast for optimal performance and longevity in the sport.

-As a result, the sports supplement industry is a multi-billion dollar industry full of promises of cures to all the athlete’s aches and pains.
-Some of these are proven and effective, others are not, and this article is going to give you the overview of the most important and often recommended.
+The sports supplement industry is a multi-billion dollar industry that takes full advantage of gymnast muscle soreness and inflammation.
+It is full of promises of cures for all the athlete’s aches and pains.
+Some of these are proven and effective.
+Others are not.
+This article will give you the overview of the most important and often recommended.

 Proper nutrition is paramount before considering additional supplements.
-An athlete must be consuming adequate energy (calories), adequate carbohydrate and protein, applying proper Performance Nutrition, hydration, and getting adequate sleep + recovery from rest days and proper training programming.
+An athlete must be consuming adequate energy (calories), adequate carbohydrate and protein, applying proper Performance Nutrition, and hydration.
+They should also get adequate sleep + recovery from rest days and proper training programming.
 Check out this blog on the Top 4 Reasons Your Gymnast is Always Tired to start.

 Before we dive in, we have to understand what we’re looking at in terms of effects.
-A whole other blog could be dedicated to muscle growth and performance, this article will cover what’s called “exercise induced muscle damage” and inflammation as a result of training.
+A whole other article could be written solely on muscle growth and performance.
+But this article will cover what’s called “exercise induced muscle damage” and inflammation as a result of training.

-Chronic inflammation (like in type 2 diabetes, autoimmune conditions, etc) vs acute inflammation (bone break, sprain/strain) are different that exercise induced inflammation though a lot of the same inflammatory markers and effects are involved.
+Chronic inflammation (like in type 2 diabetes, autoimmune conditions, etc) vs acute inflammation (bone break, sprain/strain) are different from exercise induced inflammation.
+Although a lot of the same inflammatory markers and effects are involved.

-Vitamin D plays an essential role in bone health and also helps regulate the inflammatory response.
+Vitamin D is another factor to consider before we explore proven, effective methods in reducing gymnast muscle soreness and inflammation.
+Proper vitamin D levels are an integral building block.
+Just like consuming adequate nutrition as mentioned above.
+It plays an essential role in bone health and also helps regulate the inflammatory response.
 I’ve written about this one before in regards to bone health and specific situations that would for sure warrant testing.
-There is no clear evidence supporting vitamin D helping with EIMD, but it’s known benefits with skeletal health and inflammation make it prudent that athletes aim for 30-50 ng/dL as previously mentioned.
-It is near impossible to meet daily vitamin D needs through food sources and Vitamin D3 (cholecalciferol) is the preferred form.
+There is no clear evidence supporting vitamin D helping with EIMD, but it’s known benefits with skeletal health and inflammation make it prudent that athletes aim for 30-50 ng/dL.
+It is near impossible to meet daily vitamin D needs through food sources.
+Vitamin D3 (cholecalciferol) is the preferred form.

-Athlete may need anywhere from 1000-4000 IU a day to reach at least 30 ng/dL, but let’s “test, not guess”.
+Athletes may need anywhere from 1000-4000 IU a day to reach at least 30 ng/dL.
+But this is a “test, not guess” situation.
 A blood level of less than 30 ng/dL 25-OHD is considered insufficient, less than 20 ng/dL is deficient.
 Both need to be treated and rechecked within 6-8 weeks.

-Creatine monohydrate is well known for it’s improvements in exercise power, aerobic and anerobic performance, body composition (increases in lean mass), and strength.
-There are other forms of creatine available, but there are not studies supporting the use of other formulations over creatine monohydrate.
+Creatine monohydrate is well known for its improvements in exercise power, aerobic and anaerobic performance, body composition (increases in lean mass), and strength.
+There are other forms of creatine available, but there are no studies supporting the use of other formulations over creatine monohydrate.

 Some studies support that creatine can also help reduce muscle damage or enhance recovery following intense exercise, including lowering inflammatory markers.
 Studies show mixed results, but it may be beneficial.

-There are a lot of fears and misinformation surrounding the use of creatine, but it’s currently a legal and effective ergogenic aid (energizing) that also can help with repair and recovery in addition to proper sports nutrition and programming.
+There are a lot of fears and misinformation surrounding the use of creatine.
+However, it’s currently a legal and effective ergogenic aid (energizing) that also can help with repair and recovery in addition to proper sports nutrition and programming

-We make about 1 gram of creatine per day and if you consume animal proteins you will consume about 1 g per day through food.
+We make about 1 gram of creatine per day.
+If you consume animal proteins you will take in about 1 g per day through food.
 Vegetarians and vegans have reduced creatine levels so they may very well respond to supplementation.

 As an ergogenic aid (energizing) creatine gives the muscles more fuel so you can accomplish more in the weight room, at practice, etc.

 Research supports two methods of taking creatine.
-The “loading method” involves taking 0.3 g/kg/day for 5-7 days (split into 3-4 doses a day as some athletes may experience gastrointestinal distress otherwise) and then 3-5 g/day thereafter.
-Other methods involve cycling the creatine by taking 3-5 g a day for 4-6 weeks at a time which provides a more gradual increase in muscle creatinine and not as quick of an effect as using the loading protocol follow by a maintenance dose.
+The “loading method” involves taking 0.3 g/kg/day for 5-7 days.
+Often split into 3-4 doses a day as some athletes may experience gastrointestinal distress otherwise.
+Followed by 3-5 g/day thereafter.
+Other methods involve cycling the creatine by taking 3-5 g a day for 4-6 weeks at a time.
+This provides a more gradual increase in muscle creatinine.
+It is not as quick of an effect as using the loading protocol followed by a maintenance dose.

 The International Society of Sports Nutrition (ISSN) recommends the following guidelines when deciding on supplementing with creatine in young athletes, and I agree: